scrusco/cheatsheets/reporting_with_sql/cheatsheet.md

 ## Create Excerpts with Substring

-To create smaller strings from larger piece of text you can use the `SUBSTR()` funciton or the substring function.
+To create smaller strings from larger piece of text you can use the `SUBSTR()` function or the substring function.

 ```